 Loads a MOD music file.

-offset | File offset to load the MOD music from (only used if mem = FALSE). | ||||||||||||||||||||||||||||||||||||||||||||||
+offset | File offset to begin reading from. | ||||||||||||||||||||||||||||||||||||||||||||||

-length | Data length...
-0 = use all data up to the end of file (if mem = FALSE). | ||||||||||||||||||||||||||||||||||||||||||||||
+length | Maximum read length...
+0 = to the end of the file. | ||||||||||||||||||||||||||||||||||||||||||||||

 flags | A combination of these flags.